 With these expensive office chairs, you can freely adjust the seat height, back, depth, tension, and lumbar support, so it’s tailored to your body and sitting preferences.

 You’ll also have access to other adjustments, which will cost you more money because the chair will require more parts.
 These optional features may be beneficial if you’re in need of any additional support.

-For instance, Steelcase’s Leap comes standard with adjustments like the seat depth, seat height, and upper back force.
-You can also choose from optional features such as a height-adjustable lumbar or fully adjustable arms.
+For example, the Steelcase Leap comes with standard adjustments such as a seat depth, seat height, and upper back force.
+You can also choose from optional features such as a height-adjustable lumbar or adjustable arms.

 Cheaper office chairs come standard with one or two adjustments, but that’s it.
-Plus, you won’t be able to add features to get the level of support you need.
+You also won’t be able to add features to get the level of support you need.

 When it’s time to buy an office chair, you should always consider the warranty, what it covers, and, more importantly, what it doesn’t cover.

 The more expensive the chair, the better the warranty.
 Expensive office chairs are built to last and made of high-quality materials, which is why they come with extended warranties that cover almost everything.

 Higher-end office chairs usually come with 10-year, 12-year, or even lifetime warranties that cover repairs and replacements for mechanisms, cylinders, fabrics, and more.